artofcodelabs/rdux/README.md

 end
 ```

-### 🕵️ Indices
+### 🕵️ Indexing

+ Depending on your use case, create indices, especially when using PostgreSQL and querying based on JSONB columns.
 Both `Rdux::Action` and `Rdux::FailedAction` are standard ActiveRecord models.
 You can inherit from them and extend.
-Remember to create indices depending on your use cases.
-Especially is you use Postgres and make queries based on `JSONB` columns.
+Depending on your use case, create indices, especially when using PostgreSQL and querying based on `JSONB` columns.

 Example:
 ```ruby